dakadkart/xyz-documentation/docs/api/walkthrough/addinganddeleting.md

-# Adding and Deleting Features
+# Add and Delete Features

 !!!
 Note "The endpoint for the API is https://xyz.api.here.com/hub"